 A Writer’s Approach to High School Reunions (Part 1)

-Dr. Matthew Lieberman, in Psychology Today, noted that, “for many of us it’s the same reason why we would watch a Friends reunion show all these years later.
+Dr. Matthew Lieberman, in Psychology Today, noted that many of us attend our high school reunions for "the same reason why we would watch a Friends reunion show all these years later.
 We know it wouldn’t be very good, but we still want to know how the story turned out.
 Humans are storytelling, story-loving creatures.”

 Curiosity and comparison.
 Some people are there because they want to see what their peers are like after all this time—and perhaps to show everyone how much better they’re doing by comparison.